 import numpy as np np.round(np.pi, decimals=3)

 At a minimum, a package bundles together code (such as functions, classes, variables, or scripts) so that it can be easily reused across different projects.
 However, packages are typically also supported by extra content such as documentation and tests, which become exponentially more important if you wish to share your package with others.

 Even if you never intend to share your code with others, making packages will ultimately save you time.
 Packages make it significantly easier for you to reuse and maintain your code within a project and across different projects.
 After programming for some time, most people will eventually reach a point where they want to reuse code from one project in another.
-For beginners in particular, this is something often accomplished by copy-and-pasting existing code into the new project.
+For beginners, in particular, this is something often accomplished by copying-and-pasting existing code into the new project.
 Despite being inefficient, this practice also makes it difficult to improve and maintain your code across projects.
 Creating a simple Python package will solve these problems.

 Regardless of your motivation, the goal of this book is to show you how to easily develop Python packages.
-The focus is overwhelmingly practical — we will leverage modern methods and tools to develop and maintain packages efficiently, reproducibly, and with as much automation as possible; so you can focus on writing and sharing code.
+The focus is overwhelmingly practical — we will leverage modern methods and tools to develop and maintain packages efficiently, reproducibly, and with as much automation as possible, so you can focus on writing and sharing code.
 Along the way, we’ll also enlighten some interesting and relevant lower-level details of Python packaging and the Python programming language.